All Episodes

 Well, this is precisely my point.

-And yet, to this guy, we just have to accept that because a bunch of scientists think it is.
+There is no scientific, unarguable, unalterable law that says man-made global warming is happening, and yet, to this guy, we just have to accept that because a bunch of scientists think it is.

-Now, I'm sorry.
+Now, i'm sorry.

-And I love the Earth around the moon, moon around the Earth, sun around the Earth.
+Consensus has no role in real science, scientific discovery and I love the earth around the moon, moon around the earth, sun around the earth.

 According to this guy, that would make it true.

-If enough people, if a consensus could be produced, then it would make it true.
+If enough people, if a consensus, could be produced, then it would make it true.

-The scientific law is actually an observation that is so often consistent that it can be assumed it'll happen again.
+A scientific law is actually an observation that is so often consistent that it can be assumed it'll happen again.

 Even this isn't entirely true.

-Newton's laws in physics do not strictly apply in the subatomic world, i.e., quantum physics.
+Newton's laws in physics do not strictly apply in the subatomic world, i.e quantum physics.

-Keep up the good work, though, Rush.
+Keep up the good work, though.

-Never fails.
+Never fails, never fails.

-Okay, folks, last night I promised that I would begin reading on my own book, and I did.
+Okay folks, last night I promised that I would begin reading on my own book and I did.

 It is by Gretchen Morgenson and Joshua Rosner.

-The entire crisis that has led to the present state of the economy, that it can be laid at the feet of Democrats exclusively.
+the Democrat Party's alliance with Wall Street leaders in creating, by virtue of policy, the entire crisis that has led to the present state of the economy, that it can be laid at the feet of Democrats exclusively.

-Now, in terms of its origins, now during the course by the way, origins of which go back to 1992 and Bill Clinton.
+Now, during the course, by the way, origins of which go back to 1992 and Bill Clinton.

-Now, in the ensuing years, there have been Republicans that have come along and have allowed such things as the subprime crisis and all to go on.
+Now, in the ensuing years, there have been Republicans that have come along and have allowed such things as the Subprime crisis and all to go on.

 There were other Republicans tried to regulate against it and stop it.